-If you’re new to warehousing, it can feel dizzying trying to learn all the industry terminology and workflows.
+If you’re new to the warehousing process, it can feel dizzying trying to learn all the warehouse industry terminology, meanings, and workflows.
 We know firsthand.
-To better introduce our new hires to the logistics space, we created some education around common warehouse terms and operations.
-We recruited our Solutions Executive Greg Walls to get in front of a whiteboard and walk us through key concepts.
+To better introduce our new hires to the logistics space, we created some education around common warehouse terminology and operations.
+We recruited our Solutions Executive Greg Walls to get in front of a whiteboard and walk us through key concepts, warehouse basics, and definitions.

 Don’t have time to watch the video?
 Here are the cliff notes:

 What is an order?
 And what happens when you go online to place an order?

 Let’s start with a fictional e-commerce order.
 Say you buy one marker, one shirt and three rubber ducks online.
 You click the shopping cart, enter your billing details and tap purchase.
 This is how a set of goods become an order in a warehouse’s fulfillment system.